What Do You See All Around – Hymn Lyric

 The hymn acknowledges the difficulties and frailties of our service to God.
 It recognizes our tendency to be fond of worldly pursuits and our need to be won over and loved by God.
 Ultimately, when all else fails, we pray to be spared and loved by God, even when the world around us succumbs to destruction.

-The hymn concludes with a vision of the future, where our weary days have come to an end, and we can look upon God’s ways with clarity and peace.
+The hymn concludes with a vision of the future, where our weary days have come to an end, and we can look upon God’s ways with clarity and .
 It speaks to the intimate connection between God’s love and Israel’s sin, acknowledging our own sinfulness and God’s never-ending grace.
 It urges us not to wait until it is too late to fully embrace our faith and wish for “new” hopes.
 Instead, it reminds us that our hearts will remain forever His own, as we have been loved, tried, and spared by Him.

 In conclusion, as we reflect on the hymn “It is so—ope thine eyes, and see,” we are encouraged to open our eyes and truly observe the world around us.
 We see a world filled with both iniquity and knowledge, where the Church continues to wander due to our own faithlessness.
 However, the hymn assures us that God’s guiding hand is always present, offering us sustenance, forgiveness, and salvation.
 It calls us to recognize the remnant within the world who truly love God, urging us to remain faithful and not succumb to the temptations of the world.
 Through prayer, we ask for God to reign in our hearts alone, to bring our wandering desires back to Him, and to guide us until our weary days come to an end.
 Let us embrace our faith wholeheartedly and find solace in God’s everlasting love and grace.